Point, Segment and Count: A Generalized Framework for Object Counting: Experiments

 \begin{enumerate}[label=(\roman*),wide,labelindent=0pt,itemsep=0ex,parsep=0pt,topsep=0pt] \item \textbf{Ablation on the localization.}\quad We compare our proposed class-agnostic object localization with two variants: (\textbf{i}) grid points and (\textbf{ii}) point decoder trained with only ground-truth points.
 The same trained classification network is used for fair comparisons.
 The object localization from the point decoder can improve both detection and counting performance compared to grid points.
 However, the point decoder could overfit the training categories if only using ground-truth annotations, which thus harms its generalization performance to unseen categories in testing data. \methodname combines all possible objects to alleviate this problem. \item \textbf{Ablation on the SAM.}\quad We use ViT-H as the default SAM in this paper.
 By comparing different versions of SAM, as expected, heavier SAM introduces more improvements.
 However, our method of ViT-B version still performs better than C-DETR~\cite{nguyen2022few} as in Tab~\ref{tab:fewshot_results}. \item \textbf{Ablation on $\mathcal{L}_{\mathrm{kd}}$.}\quad We remove $\mathcal{L}_{\mathrm{kd}}$ from \methodname and find that the performance drops. $\mathcal{L}_{\mathrm{kd}}$ can distill the knowledge of CLIP to the object classification network, and thus greatly improve the detection performance on unseen classes.
 It can further enable the object classification network to discriminate the hierarchical and small mask proposals from SAM.
-As a result, the counting performance, especially RMSE, is significantly improved. \item \textbf{Ablation on the computation costs.}\quad It is acknowledged that our method is slower than traditional two-stage object detection or object counting methods if using the same backbone.
-The computation costs of our method mainly lie in the frequent inference of the mask decoder of SAM.
-However, compared to vanilla SAM in~\cite{shi2023training} that employs $32\times 32$ grid point prompts, the proposed class-agnostic localization significantly reduces the computation costs.
-Specifically, there are only an average of 378 and 388 candidate points for each image in the FSC-147 test and val sets.
-It is worthwhile to note that these points are selected from $256\times 256$ heatmaps, 64 times than $32\times 32$ grid points.
-In addition, the point decoder shares the same architecture as the mask decoder of SAM and only needs 1 inference for each image. \end{enumerate}
+As a result, the counting performance, especially RMSE, is significantly improved. \item \textbf{Ablation on the computation costs.}\quad Compared to vanilla SAM in~\cite{shi2023training} that employs $32\times 32$ grid point prompts, \methodname only selects an average of 378/388 candidate points for each image in the FSC-147 test/val sets.
+These points are selected from $256\times 256$ heatmaps, 64 times more than SAM.
+Detailed discussion is in supplementary Sec.~\ref{sec:costs}.